Arturo Benedetti Michelangeli (1920-1995)

 He requested a modest ceremony, attended by one hundred and fifty people, including Martha Argerich and Maurizio Pollini, also his piano tuner.
 He was buried in bare ground and asked for a wooden cross instead of a tombstone.

-Carlo Maria Giulini, an Italian conductor who collaborated with him for a long time after his death, declared: “I can tell you who the pianist was, but who the man was remains a mystery.
+Carlo Maria Giulini, the great Italian conductor who collaborated with ABM for a long time, after his death declared: “I can tell you who the pianist was, but who the man was remains a mystery.
 An almost insurmountable barrier separated the artist from the man, imprisoned by his personality. […] We always remained a bit of strangers when we worked.
 I never once saw a smile light up his face, and even worse, in the darkness of his face you can see how much he suffered.
 It seems that you, Arturo, lived in darkness, except for the moments when you played the piano.
 At that moment, it was you who gave people this joy and this light that you perhaps lacked and which you are missing and which you have now perhaps found.”

 Mysterious In Death As In Life